bluebanquise/bluebanquise/roles/CORE_dns_server/readme.rst

 Description
 ^^^^^^^^^^^

-This roles provides a basic dns server based on bind.
+This role provides a basic dns server based on bind.

 Instructions
 ^^^^^^^^^^^^